ivos/git-crash-course/Readme.md

     git add -all test.txt

-Show the overview of changes to be committed
+Show the overview of "_changes to be committed_"

     git status